SpaceXpanse/rod-core-wallet/README.md

 More Information
 ----------------

-XAYA Core includes the base elements required for Experienced users, Miners and Exchanges. spacexpansed, spacexpanse-qt, spacexpanse-cli and the usual.
+SpaceXpanse Core includes the base elements required for Experienced users, Miners and Exchanges. spacexpansed, spacexpanse-qt, spacexpanse-cli and the usual.

 You may check https://github.com/spacexpanse/rod-core-wallet/tree/master/doc/spacexpanse for more SpaceXpanse specs and additional information.